projectsbyif/data-permissions-catalogue/content/patterns/biometric-authentication.md

  - Can be used as a second factor to a password to provide stronger authentication

 limitations:
+ - Users may not understand how biometric data is used and if it’s shared
+ - It might not be clear to users where the biometric data is stored and how it’s protected
  - Apps might not work for people that have disabled biometric authentication on their device
- - Can raise accessibility issues for some users
- - Users may not understand how sensitive biometric data is used and if it’s shared
- - It might not be clear to users where the biometric data is stored and how it’s protected

 examples: